Shanghai clique: Jiang's retirement

+After July 2009 Ürümqi riots, Hu Jintao successfully removed Wang Lequan from the position of Party secretary of Xinjiang, where he served since 1994 and was appointed Jiang Zemin.
+Zhang Chunxian, a member of Tuanpai, was transferred from Hunan to Xinjiang to take over the position.

 After Hu left office in 2012, the influence of the Shanghai clique was no longer a visible feature of the Chinese political landscape.
 Some of the inner members of Shanghai clique including Zhou Yongkang and Guo Boxiong were being prosecuted under the anti-corruption started after the 18th Party Congress leading by Xi Jinping and Wang Qishan.
 China Leadership Monitor, which calls the group the "Shanghai Gang", has identified Han Zheng and Wang Huning (who both joined the Politburo Standing Committee in 2017) as members.